Ananya-1233/Smiling-Face/README.md

 After loading the data using ImageDataGenerator from tensorflow, and preprocessing it we pass it to the model.
 The preprocessing steps include:
 1. Image resizing
+2. Selecting an appropriate batch size
+3. Splitting the dataset into train and test directories

+Then, the CNN model, known for its robust feature extraction capabilties is used to fit the dataset.
+An accuracy of 90% was achieved for validation data.